 - Medical Ethics and Professionalism (fourth year): Moreover, fourth-year medical students participate in an ethics case conference during the required Geriatrics Clerkship and enjoy learning about advanced topics during elective courses directed by BLMP faculty.
 Ethics and professionalism sessions are consistently rated highly by medical students throughout all stages of their curriculum.

-In an evaluation of all third year clerkships conducted by the Evaluation Subcommittee of the Curriculum Committee, our clerkship and OB/GYN tied for the highest overall rating.
-This rating was based on a combination of student evaluations, clerkship structure, educational methods, and syllabus quality; and
+- Family Medicine and Ambulatory Care Clerkship (Interdisciplinary Generalist Clerkship): In an evaluation of all third year clerkship conducted by the Evaluation Subcommittee of the Curriculum Committee, our clerkship and OB/GYN tied for the highest overall rating.
+This rating was based on a combination of student evaluations, clerkship structure, educational methods, and syllabus quality.

 - Required Fourth Year Medicine/Family Medicine Option: Students can satisfy the fourth year Medicine requirement by spending four weeks on the Family Medicine inpatient service.
 The Family Medicine option is popular and all slots are filled early in the process.
 Students have responded well to the changes that were implemented to produce a more consistent and rigorous experience.

 - Fourth Year Electives: Our faculty continue to offer a variety of popular fourth year electives.
 These include several ethics electives as well as electives that address rural health care, student health, HIV, history of medicine, medical informatics, managed care, and religion and culture.